mDibyo/spk/README.md

 ## Development

+### OpenAI API Key

+The extension in its current state requires that the user provide an Open API key for access to Open AI's LLMs.
+You will be able to add it in the "spk" extension dialog (accessed by clicking the "spk" Chrome extension icon in the Chrome browser).

 ### Install dependencies

 This project requires node (v18+).
 If your system node version is not up-to-date, consider using a version manager like [NVM](https://github.com/nvm-sh/nvm) to install and manage node versions.